Feels Like Tonight: Music video

 The music video was shot under director Martin Weisz.
-The video debuted Monday, January 14, 2008 on Amazon.com.
+The video debuted Monday, January 14, 2008, on Amazon.com.

 The video begins with the band playing in a barren desert in the daytime.
 When the first chorus starts, clouds are shown racing by and it suddenly changes to nighttime.
 After the end of the chorus the clouds clear and it is daytime again, however the band is now playing in a forest setting.
 When the chorus starts for the second time, it again becomes night and Chris Daughtry is shown walking out of the forest through a door.
 When he emerges the band is waiting for him on a city rooftop, it being daytime.
 Upon the third and final chorus, it once again becomes night and the band is shown playing on the rooftop with the lit up skyscrapers of the city behind them.

-In popular culture

-The song was used for WWE's annual Tribute to the Troops special in 2007.

-It was originally planned to be the end credits song to National Treasure: Book of Secrets but was cut at the last minute.

-The instrumental version of the song is played in the commercials for the film Charlie Wilson's War.

-The song appeared in the January 28, 2008 episode of the seventh season of American Idol.

-TV5 used the song during the 5 Max Movies' commercial breaks in 2008 and 2009.

-The song was featured in promotional commercials in Spring 2009 for ABC soap operas One Life to Live and General Hospital.